 Messages are not discarded if they are not acted upon immediately.
-This allows us to model things like a pedestrian request naturally where the request is queued up till the traffic light turns red.
+For example, in this model, pedestrian requests are queued up until the controller can react to a request when the traffic light turns red.